phphd/exceptional-validation/README.md

 }
 ```

-In this example `BlockedCardException` could be captured both for `withdrawalCardId` and `depositCardId` properties
+In this example `BlockedCardException` could be captured either for `withdrawalCardId` or `depositCardId` properties
 depending on the `cardId` value from the exception.

 ### Capturing exceptions on nested array items

-You are perfectly allowed to map the violations for the nested array items given that you have `#[Valid]` attribute
+It is perfectly allowed to map the violations for the nested array items given that you have defined `#[Valid]`
-on the iterable property.
+attribute on the iterable property.
 For example:

 ```php
 use PhPhD\ExceptionalValidation;